mach3-software/MaCh3Tutorial/README.md

 ## How to Plot?

 There are a number of apps included to make plots from the results of your fits, llh scans etc. You can find more details on them and how they work in the main MaCh3 wiki [here](https://github.com/mach3-software/MaCh3/wiki).
-There you will also find some instructions on how you can write yor own plotting scripts.
+There you will also find some instructions on how you can write your own plotting scripts.

 The plotting library is configured using yaml files.
 You can see some examples of such config files in the plotting directory, and a detailed explanation of them is given in [the wiki](https://github.com/mach3-software/MaCh3/wiki).